Yes, our FDIC.PLUS product pays a higher rate of return than our Cash Sweep Program.

 No. You do not receive a passbook or certificate.
 Evidence of your ownership is reflected in our books and records as the agent and, therefore, on the statement you receive.

 Yes.
-We can add and remove Banks from the Program.
+We can add and remove Program Banks.

 Yes.
-You may wish to eliminate any bank with which you already have an account, if the combined total you have in that bank and with us would exceed $250,000 ($250,000 for retirement accounts).
+You may wish to eliminate any Program Bank with which you already have an account, if the combined total you have in that Program Bank and with us would exceed $250,000 ($250,000 for retirement accounts).
 You are responsible for monitoring this list.
-To eliminate a specific bank, simply contact our customer service department.
+To eliminate a specific Program Bank, simply contact our customer service department.